 After graduating from Olin, Segalova earned her M.S. and Ph.D. degrees in Mechanical Engineering from Stanford University as a recipient of NSF’s Graduate Research Fellowship, where her research focused on medical devices and cardiovascular fluid dynamics.
 While pursuing her graduate degrees, she was elected as Chair of Stanford’s Graduate Student Council and worked to further graduate student issues on campus and beyond.
 Segalova also consulted for an array of medical device companies (ranging from technologies focused on heart implants to dialysis) and became passionate about the field.

 Dr. Segalova worked in R&D for Stryker Endoscopy, where she developed new tools for minimally invasive surgeries and launched a division-wide effort to introduce design thinking methodologies to her colleagues.
-She also spent some time at an early stage venture backed startup focused on delivering innovative technologies to families and led a team specializing in rapid development of early-stage technologies at Verily Life Sciences (formerly, Google Life Sciences).
+She also spent some time at an early stage startup focused on delivering innovative technologies to families and led a team specializing in rapid development of early-stage technologies at Verily Life Sciences (formerly, Google Life Sciences).
 Dr. Segalova is currently part of the Product team at Livongo Health, where she is focused on building out the company’s hardware portfolio to help people with chronic diseases manage their conditions.

 Dr. Segalova lives in the Bay Area with her husband, Matthew Colyer (Olin ’07), and sons Apollo and Leo.
 She enjoys running, hiking, and the occasional trip to the San Francisco Ballet.